 Costs & Assets

 Transferring your assets to an offshore trust will involve certain costs.
-You can talk to a financial advisor and weigh up the benefits with the actual costs involved.
+You can talk to a financial adviser and weigh up the benefits with the actual costs involved.
 If you reside in a country that imposes high taxes on income and investments, then, an offshore trust is the best option for you.
 In addition, confidentiality is one of the most the most sought after qualities that settlors look for in a foreign trust fund.

 There are several countries that are considered to be the best places to keep one’s assets.
 These countries possess certain characteristics which makes them a haven for many investors.
 Almost any type of asset can be transferred to offshore trust assets.
 Offshore trust assets could be cash, securities, real estate, art, gold and businesses.